farsin28/devops_project1/README.md

-step 2: Install Docker on both server (use docker.sh script to install it) step 3: install jenkins on jenkins_server (use jenkins.sh script to install it) steps 4: open Jenkins_server and install "ssh agent" plugin step 5: add new jon in Jenkins "docker-webapp" (pipeline based) add groovy script to jenkins
+step 2: Install Docker on both server (use docker.sh script to install it) step 3: install jenkins on jenkins_server (use jenkins.sh script to install it) steps 4: open Jenkins_server and install "ssh agent" plugin step 5: add new job in Jenkins "docker-webapp" (pipeline based) add groovy script to jenkins

 note: using jenskins withcredential (secret text), we keep the docker password as secret